Laueana Growing

 Category: general cultivation

-• Regenerative gardening: winter schemes for spring dreams!
+• Eco landscapes: winter schemes for spring dreams!

 A small pile of Sacre Bleu kidney beans.
 They are dark indigo in color.
 Beans are very important for regenerative gardening systems.